Follow our five step application process below and check our FAQs for more details.

 Although a 2:1 from a UK university or the international equivalent is our standard entry requirement, in exceptional circumstances we do occasionally accept applications from applicants holding a 2:2 undergraduate degree.
 These will be carefully considered by the masters admissions tutor, on a case-by-case basis, taking into account the applicant's academic and professional background and achievements, relevant work experience or particularly good references.

 All applicants must show they meet a minimum English language standard.
 The English language levels vary between programmes, and you can read full details here.
-If you have not achieved the required English language level yet, you may be eligible to take a Pre-sessional English course, or continue to take English language tests in your country to reach the level needed.
-More information.
+If you have not achieved the required English language level yet, you may be eligible to take a Pre-sessional English programme, or continue to take English language tests in your country to reach the level needed.

 All our masters programmes start in September.
 It is not possible to start at any other point.
 Click here for term dates.
 Induction to the School takes place during Welcome Week.